KEC peak demand, visualized

 A battery system charges during off-peak hours and takes over during peak windows, keeping your grid demand at or below 5 kW so you pay $0 in demand charges.

-The battery charges when KEC is outside the peak windows.
+The battery charges when KEC is not measuring the peak windows.

-Hold the grid pull at 5 kW or less
+During peak hours, the system holds your grid pull to 5 kW or less.

 The battery supplies the amount above 5 kW so your home still runs normally.